Rcurcurato/Text-Editor-App/README.md

 Cross-Platform: Access the text editor on various devices, including desktops, laptops, tablets, and smartphones, making it a versatile tool for your writing needs.

-Intuitive User Interface: The user-friendly interface makes it easy to create, edit, and format your documents efficiently.
+Intuitive User Interface: The user friendly interface makes it easy to create, edit, and format your documents efficiently.

-Cloud Synchronization: Store and access your documents from anywhere with cloud synchronization, ensuring that your work is always up-to-date.
+Cloud Synchronization: Store and access your documents from anywhere with cloud synchronization, ensuring that your work is always up to date.

 ## Questions